Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 This model can be viewed as a modified Hatano-Nelson model with higher orders of momentum operators.
-Although it is difficult to get an analytical expression of the OBC eigenstates, the OBC spectrum and the localization length of skin modes can be efficiently extracted from the continuum GBZ theory.
+Although it is difficult to get an analytical expression of the OBC eigenstates, the OBC spectrum and the localization length of skin modes can be efficiently extracted from the generalized momentum space theory.

 In this section, we set the boundary conditions as $n_l=n_r=2$.
 Namely, there are two boundary constraints at each edge.
 We have shown that the details of boundary conditions are not relevant because we focus on the bulk spectrum and NHSE.
 These properties are determined solely by the number of boundary conditions at two edges.